Learn Chinese Pinyin — A Beginner's Guide

 For a beginner, the main lesson is simple: if a pinyin spelling seems strange, it usually is not random.
 There is usually a rule behind it.

-Adult learners sometimes wonder whether pinyin is “real Chinese” or just a foreign learner tool.
-It is not just for foreigners.
+Adult learners sometimes wonder whether pinyin is "real Chinese" or just a foreign learner tool.
+In reality, it is not just for foreigners.
 Children in mainland China learn pinyin in primary school, and it plays an important role in early pronunciation and literacy development.

 It is better, however, not to imagine a rigid sequence where children first master pinyin and only later encounter characters.
 In practice, pinyin and character learning are closely connected.
-Pinyin supports pronunciation and reading.
-It does not replace characters.
+Although pinyin supports pronunciation and reading, it does not replace characters.

 A complete pinyin chart showing Mandarin initials and finals